machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-suction-cup.rst

 Setup file
 ~~~~~~~~~~

-For this demo the ROI box is set to similar dimensions as the real bin, the set ROI is slightly smaller and slightly higher.
+For this demo the :ref:`region-of-interest` (ROI) is set to similar dimensions as the real bin, the set ROI is slightly smaller and slightly higher.
 Last, the ROI box is attached to the Robot base frame.
 No other settings are used for this demo.

-Need help to set these settings?
-See this article for more information: :ref:`region-of-interest`.
+Need help with these settings?
+See the :ref:`region-of-interest` article for more information.

 Product file
 ~~~~~~~~~~~~

-The product file that has been used can be copied from the snapshot mentioned above.
-Download the snapshot, upload it to your Pickit system, open the snapshot on your Pickit system and press Save these settings.

 The model that is being used is the shape from the top, which is a circle.
-The **pick frame** of this model is put in the center of the circle.
+The **pick frame** of this model is located in the center of the circle.
 The **matching score** and **tolerance** is set to 90% and 1.5 mm.
 No **fusion** or **downsampling** is applied and the **detection speed** is set to Fast.

-Need help to set these settings?
-See this article for more information: :ref:`Teach`.
+Need help with these settings?
+See the :ref:`Teach` article for more information.

 In the Picking tab the **pick frames are enforced** to XYZ||XYZ alignment.
 This setting makes sure that all calculated pick frames have the same orientation.